Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Introduction

-Recent works \citep{egilmez2017graph,kumar2019structured,liu2019block,zhao2019optimization} introduced the $\ell_1$-norm penalized maximum likelihood estimation under Laplacian constrained GGM with the goal of learning a sparse graph.
-However, this paper will show that the $\ell_1$-norm is not effective in imposing a sparse solution in this problem.
-The contributions of this paper are summarized as follows. \begin{itemize}

-\item First, we find an unexpected behavior of the $\ell_1$-norm in Laplacian constrained GGM.
+This paper focuses on learning a sparse graph under the Laplacian constrained GGM, which can be formulated as the penalized maximum likelihood estimation of the Laplacian constrained precision matrix.
+The main contributions of this paper are fourfold: \begin{itemize} \item We find an unexpected behavior of the $\ell_1$-norm in learning a sparse connected graph under the Laplacian constrained GGM.
 More specifically, through empirical evidence, we observe that the number of nonzero graph weights grows as the regularization parameter increases.
-From a theoretical perspective, we prove that a large regularization parameter of the $\ell_1$-norm will surprisingly lead to a solution representing a fully connected graph.
+From a theoretical perspective, we prove that a large regularization parameter of the $\ell_1$-norm will surprisingly lead to a solution representing a complete graph, i.e., every pair of vertices is connected by an edge, instead of a sparse graph.

-\item Second, we propose a nonconvex estimation method by solving a sequence of weighted $\ell_1$-norm penalized sub-problems.
-We present the theoretical guarantees on estimation error of the proposed estimator, in which the statistical error matches the minimax lower bound.
-To the best of our knowledge, this is the first work to analyze the non-asymptotic optimization performance guarantees on both optimization error and statistical error under Laplacian constrained GGM.
+\item To overcome the issue of the $\ell_1$ norm, we introduce the nonconvex sparsity penalty, and propose a new estimator by solving a sequence of weighted $\ell_1$-norm penalized sub-problems.
+We establish the non-asymptotic optimization performance guarantees on both optimization error and statistical error.
+We prove that the proposed estimator can recover the graph edges correctly with a high probability.

-\item Third, to solve each sub-problem efficiently, we simplify the Laplacian structural constraints and develop a projected gradient descent algorithm which enjoys a linear convergence rate.
+\item To obtain the new estimator, we develop a projected gradient descent algorithm to solve each sub-problem, and prove that the algorithm enjoys a linear convergence rate.
+Then we extend our method to learn disconnected graphs by imposing the rank constraint.
+We propose an algorithm based on the Alternating Direction Method of Multipliers (ADMM), and establish the theoretical sequence convergence.

-\item Finally, numerical experiments on both synthetic and real-world data sets from the recent \textsf{COVID-19} pandemic and financial stock markets demonstrate the effectiveness of the proposed method in learning sparse and interpretable graphs.
+\item Numerical experiments on both synthetic and real-world data sets demonstrate the effectiveness of the proposed method in learning sparse and interpretable graphs. \end{itemize}